JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/introduction/index.md

 Image Credits : [Amazon Web Services](https://aws.amazon.com/)

-It’s not going to happen that we worked on Kubernetes, and we are not going to deploy it on a live server.
+It’s not going to happen that we worked on Kubernetes, but then not deploy it on a live server.

 We will be deploying our application on AWS using the [EKS (Elastic Kubernetes Service](https://aws.amazon.com/eks/) and